uellue/TemGymCore/README.md

  [ 0.
 0. 0.
 0. 1.  ]]
 ```

-Or get the ABCD matrices at each propagation/component step:
+If needed one can also obtain the ABCD matrices at each propagation/component step:

 ```python
 from temgym_core.run import solve_model